maritiren/secure-coding/code_review/code_review_resources.md

 ./classes/user.php-73-    if ($result) {
 ```

+Seems like it is not possible to insert several databases to graudit.
+From my
+tries, it looks like it processes the latter one if each are added with the
+`-d` flag.
+While if you add all databases after one `-d` flag, it will parse
+the databases as files to audit.

+Note to self: Could be nice with a list of insecure functions for each language
+as well.

 Resources:
 * [GRaudit](https://github.com/wireghoul/graudit): "graudit is a simple script
 and signature sets that allows you to find potential security flaws in source